multani7871/cash3/README.md

 1. run from functions 'npm install'
 1. run from root 'npm run start'
 1. run from functions 'npm run serve'

+Todos:
+1. setup CI/CD via google flow - just from master
+1. Wipe repo and start over using readme directions to verify another user can set it up
+1. Implement plaid transaction backend using webhooks
+1. ci/cd flow from staging
+1. Move db methods to backend?